 This reading was special because the night before was my surprise breakup.
 I hadn't slept much, but I wanted to be there.
 I told the audience that I felt awful and why I felt awful.
 They were ALL so supportive.
 I joked that I wished he had broken up with me sooner so I could have better breakup poetry.
 LOL

 I love this piece because it speaks to my journey to loving myself and the woman I have become.
 I'm prissy and girlie and hella feminine.
-Many times it was an internal and external to accept that because society looks down on the feminine, while at the same time try to deny femininity to Black women.
+Many times it was an internal and external journey to accept that because society looks down on the feminine, while at the same time try to deny femininity to Black women.

 By the way, I filmed this in early August.
 I have on a leather jacket and a head wrap in August.
 That's San Francisco for ya.